-- 2.1 The role of the Committee is to provide independent advice to the CEO and NIAA Executive on the appropriateness of NIAA's financial and performance reporting responsibilities, risk oversight and management, and system of internal control.
-This includes: - Financial reporting including: - Reviewing the annual audited financial statements of NIAA and ABA, related management representations and recommending whether the statements are suitable for signing by the CEO; and - Reviewing the processes and systems for preparing financial information and NIAA's (and ABA's) financial reporting as a whole. - Performance reporting including reviewing performance information, systems and the framework for developing, measuring and reporting key performance indicators and NIAA's annual performance statement and performance reporting as a whole. - System of risk oversight and management including NIAA's enterprise risk management framework and consistency with the Commonwealth Risk Management Policy, as well as associated processes for effective identification and management of its risks (including risk of fraud, consistent with the Commonwealth Fraud and Corruption Control Framework, and risks associated with individual projects, program implementation, and activities). - System of internal control including consideration of NIAA's control framework, such as: - governance arrangements (for example whether NIAA has current Accountable Authority Instructions and delegations and business continuity management arrangements); - legislative and policy compliance (including PGPA and security certifications); - o internal audit resourcing and coverage in relation to NIAA's key risks;
+- 2.1 The role of the Committee is to provide independent advice and assistance to the Chief Executive Officer and NIAA Executive on the appropriateness of NIAA's financial and performance reporting responsibilities, risk oversight and management, and system of internal control.
+This includes: - Financial reporting including: - Reviewing the annual audited financial statements of NIAA, related management representations and recommending whether the statements are suitable for signing by the Chief Executive Officer; and - Reviewing the processes and systems for preparing financial information and NIAA's financial reporting as a whole. - Performance reporting including reviewing performance information, systems and the framework for developing, measuring and reporting key performance indicators and NIAA's annual performance statement and performance reporting as a whole. - System of risk oversight and management including NIAA's enterprise risk management framework and consistency with the Commonwealth Risk Management policy, as well as associated processes for effective identification and management of its risks (including risk of fraud and risks associated with individual projects, program implementation, and activities). - System of internal control including consideration of NIAA's control framework, such as: - governance arrangements (for example whether NIAA has current Accountable Authority Instructions and delegations and business continuity management arrangements); - legislative and policy compliance (including PGPA and security certifications); - o internal audit resourcing and coverage in relation to NIAA's key risks; and